-To ensure that each building is fire risk assessed at least every three years by a qualified external advisor, or sooner if there are significant changes to the premises, occupancy or work practices, that could impact upon fire safety and the means of escape.
+To ensure that each building is fire risk assessed at least every three years, or sooner if there are significant changes to the premises, occupancy or work practices, that could impact upon fire safety and the means of escape.
 The significant findings are to be recorded and prioritised in an action plan.

-All fire risk assessments must be reviewed annually by the Health, Safety and Compliance Manager.
+All fire risk assessments must be reviewed annually.

-On completion or review of each fire risk assessment the Senior Operations Manager is to be made aware of any significant findings, and any recommendations made to reduce, or maintain the risk at a tolerable level.
-These should then be prioritised and entered into the College's Fire Action Plan, which will be regularly reviewed by the Governor's Health and Safety Committee and the Health and Safety Management Group.
+On completion or review of each fire risk assessment the Assistant Bursar is to be made aware of any significant findings, and any recommendations made to reduce, or maintain the risk at a tolerable level.
+These should then be prioritised and entered into the Colleges Fire Action Plan, which will be regularly reviewed by the Health and Safety Steering Group.